privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         /**
          * The type of token that will be enrolled by the doEnrollToken option.
-         * You can select a time based otp (totp), an event based otp (hotp) or an u2f (u2f).
+         * You can select a time based otp (totp) or an event based otp (hotp).
          */
         'tokenType'         => 'totp',

         /**
          * Other authproc filters can disable 2FA if you want to.
-         * If privacyIDEA should listen to the setting, you have to enter the state's path and key.
+         * If privacyIDEA should consider this setting, you have to enter the state's path and key.
          * The value of this key will be set by a previous auth proc filter.
          * privacyIDEA will only be disabled, if the value of the key is set to false,
          * in any other situation (e.g. the key is not set or does not exist), privacyIDEA will be enabled.